 General Terms and Conditions (GTC) of Skribble

-The following applies to you as customer (You or Customer) of the Skribble e-signing-platform (Skribble Service) and Skribble AG, Fraumünsterstrasse 16, 8001 Zurich, Switzerland, respectively Skribble Deutschland GmbH, Pforzheimer Straße 128a, 76275 Ettlingen, Germany (Skribble):
+The following shall apply between you as a customer (You or Customer), the Skribble e-signing-platform (Skribble Services) and Skribble AG, Fraumünsterstrasse 16, CH-8001 Zurich, Switzerland (Skribble):

 A – General Terms

-- These GTC are applicable to all the services that Skribble provides to the Customer.
+- These GTC are applicable to all services that Skribble provides to the Customer.

-- The Customer agrees to the application of these GTC by accepting Skribble’s offer, by signing the cover sheet of the contract or by concluding a contract through the Skribble Service, which results in a Customer Contract between the Customer and Skribble.
-Any legal conditions which the Customer may wish to apply in addition are hereby rejected and shall therefore not apply.
-An explicit deviating regulation is reserved if both parties sign it.
+- The Customer agrees to the application of these GTC by accepting Skribble’s offer, by signing the cover sheet of the contract or by concluding a contract through the Skribble Services, which results in a customer contract (Customer Contract) between the Customer and Skribble.
+Any legal conditions that the Customer may wish to apply in addition are hereby rejected and shall therefore not apply.
+An express deviating regulation is reserved if both parties sign it.

 Customers and System Users

-- Customer: May be a legal entity or a natural person.
+- Customer: A Skribble Customer may be a legal entity or a natural person.

-- After entry into force of the Customer Contract, Skribble shall provide the Customer with the access data for the Customer Account, which enables the Customer to create User Accounts and activate System Users.
+- After the Customer Contract comes into force, Skribble shall provide the Customer with access data for the Customer Account, which enables them to create User Accounts or activate System Users respectively.

-- The Customer can request additional services at any time against the payment of additional usage fees.
+- The Customer can request additional services at any time against payment of additional user fees.

-- The reduction of the services is determined by the subscription of the Customer.
+- The reduction of Services is determined by the Customer’s subscription.

 Right of use

-- The right to use the Skribble Service shall arise upon the full payment of the initial remuneration by the Customer and shall continue to exist as long as the Customer has continued to pay the remuneration owed until the due date.
+- The right to use the Skribble Services shall arise upon the full payment of the initial fee by the Customer and shall continue to exist as long as the Customer has continued to pay the fee owed until the due date.

-- The right to use the Skribble Service shall enable System Users to an intended, non-exclusive, limited to the term, non-transferable and not sub-licensable use of the Skribble Service as agreed upon with the Customer.
+- The right to use the Skribble Services shall enable System Users to a use of the Skribble Services that is intended, non-exclusive, limited to the term, non-transferable and not sub-licensable to the extent subscribed to by the Customer.

-- Unless otherwise agreed in writing with Skribble, this section F.1. conclusively regulates the use of the Skribble Service.
-Any further use of the Skribble Service is not permitted.
+- Unless otherwise agreed with Skribble in writing, this section 6. conclusively regulates the use of the Skribble Services.
+Any further use of the Skribble Services is not permitted.

-- By opening a Customer Account, the Customer acknowledges that the rights to the Skribble Service platform belong to Skribble (or Skribble’s contractual partners).
+- By opening a Customer Account, the Customer acknowledges that the rights to the Skribble platform belong to Skribble (or Skribble’s contractual partners respectively).

-- The Customer is not permitted to copy the contents of the Skribble Service in whole or in part, to distribute it further, to make it accessible via framing or other methods.
-Under no circumstances is it permitted to publish non-public content of Skribble outside of the Skribble Service.
+- The Customer is not permitted to copy the contents of the Skribble Services in whole or in part, to distribute it further or to make it accessible via framing or other methods.
+Under no circumstances is it permitted to publish non-public content of Skribble outside of the Skribble Services.